Neillcllghn/Battleship_CI_Roughwork/README.md

 # Validator Testing:
 - PEP8:
- - No major errors were returned from the Code Institute PEP8 linter.
+ - No errors were returned from the Code Institute PEP8 linter.

 # Deployment
 This project was deployed using Code Institute’s mock terminal for Heroku.